glaciers-in-archives/snowman/README.md

 {{ now.UTC.Year }}
 ```

-For documentation on how to format dates, see [the official Go documentation](https://golang.org/pkg/time/#pkg-constants).
+For more on how to format dates, see [the official Go documentation](https://golang.org/pkg/time/#pkg-constants).

 ##### Split

 Snowman exposes the [strings.Split](https://golang.org/pkg/strings/#Split) function in all templates.
-The following example illustrates how to split a comma-separated in a range statement:
+The following example illustrates how to split a comma-separated string in a `range` statement:

 ```
 {{ range split .list_of_values "," }}